scolomar/dca/2-Image_creation_management_and_registry/1-Dockerfile.md

 This tiny image will be deployed in production maximizing the security and performance of our containerized application.

 This is obviously only an example.
-Your use case might need more complex stages or even dependencies to run the final artifact in the production environment.
+Your use case might need more complex stages or dependencies to run the final artifact in the production environment.